SYME STUDENT LIFE

 Q. How much English do I need to be able to speak in order to enter SYME?

-Q. What are the ages of students at SYME?
+Q: What are the typical ages of SYME students?

 Q. How long is the SYME program?
 Can I go for a short time?